U)DATE 8/24/20 –

 Anyone who can identify this individual or who has information about the case is asked to contact Bridgeton Police Department at 856-451-0033.
 The public is reminded that authorities will not question any witness about their immigration status.
 Information may be supplied anonymously by texting TIP411 subtext Bridgeton.”

 UPDATE 9/18/19 – An Amber Alert was issued on September 18, 2020.
 Authorities said they have reports the girl was taken by a light-skinned, possibly Hispanic male, roughly 5-foot 6-inches tall.
 He was believed to be wearing orange sneakers, red pants and a black shirt at the time of the incident, per authorities.
-Authorities believe a man lured the little girl into a van and drove off.
+Authorities believe a man lured the little girl into a red van with a sliding door and drove off.
 But it wasn’t until October 11, before the police released a sketch of the man.

 Original Post: Dulce Maria Alavez, 5, went missing from the Bridgeton City Park in New Jersey around 5 p.m. on Monday, September 16, 2019.